 Our New Old Home Place

-“On the first of January, though, these dreams abruptly ceased after my husband and I drove north, out of Florida, through Georgia, and on up into the Piedmont of South Carolina.
-Drove home, in fact, though I was born elsewhere, and have lived only nine of my 66 years in the birthplace of my mother and grandmother.
+“On the first of January, though, these dreams abruptly ceased after Dean and I drove north, out of Florida, through Georgia, and on up into the Piedmont of South Carolina.
+Drove home, in fact, though I was born elsewhere, and have lived only nine of my now over 70 years in the birthplace of my mother and grandmother.
 Home, though Dean has never lived here and never, before two years ago, desired to do so.
 By all rights, Upstate South Carolina should feel as alien to me, to us, as any other deep-red state, but who knows what is bred in the bone?”—Elizabeth Boleman-Herring

 By Way of Being